 Ingredients potentially harmful to your unborn baby include:

-When purchasing a stretch mark cream, choose wisely.
+When looking for a stretch mark cream, choose wisely.
 If you are pregnant, talk to your healthcare provider before adding a stretch mark cream to your health and wellness regimen.
 Keep your skin healthy and hydrated from early pregnancy to post-childbirth with stretch mark creams formulated with ingredients that your doctor confirms are safe for you and your child.

 Stretch mark remedies are available as oils, creams, lotions, or body butters.
 The consistency varies by formula.
 Oils and lotions offer the thinnest formula, creams fall in the middle in terms of consistency, and body butters are the thickest.